-Michael Fukumura – “I began to learn to trust in something bigger than myself.” –Michael Fukumura is an attorney and master yoga teacher.
+“I began to learn to trust in something bigger than myself.” –Michael Fukumura is an attorney and master yoga teacher.

 What does guru mean to me?
 In the traditional sense, guru means there is a master, or someone who is perceived, or even perceives himself, as enlightened.
 That was the way that I understood the term before studying yoga, before studying philosophy, before practicing and before really having a sense of the whole culture of yoga and the spiritual arts of awakening.